Meet the Board

 Annemarie Sawkins | Shorewood, WI | Member since 2013

 Annemarie Sawkins, PhD, is an independent curator, art historian, and art consultant born in Durham, England.
-Two years after moving to Milwaukee in 1995, she became a HMI (Historic Milwaukee, Inc.) guide and in 2009 and 2011, she taught the architectural history classes for HMI’s guide training, and selected properties for the groups popular Spaces ‘n Traces architecture tours.
-In 2019, she established an intern program with Marquette University which enables students to work directly with the Trust and earn valuable experience in the preservation world.
+Two years after moving to Milwaukee in 1995, she became an HMI (Historic Milwaukee, Inc.) guide, and in 2009 and 2011, she taught the architectural history classes for HMI’s guide training, and selected properties for the group’s popular Spaces ‘n Traces architecture tours.
+In 2019, she established an intern program with Marquette University, which enables students to work directly with the Trust and earn valuable experience in the preservation world.